hafizkh/hafizkh/README.md

 🔭 I’m currently focusing on enhancing my skills as a Full Stack Developer.

-🥅 2024 Goals: To build impactful projects and contribute to open source.
+🥅 2024 Goals: To build impactful projects and contribute to open sources.

 ## 🚀 Skills & Expertise